patrickfav/website-favre/content/articles/2019-04-26-a-better-way-to-protect-your-database-ids/index.md

 Formatted ID

-To avoid the problem of **randomly occurring (englisch) words** in the masked IDs which could create embarrassing URLs like
+To avoid the problem of **randomly occurring (english) words** in the masked IDs which could create embarrassing URLs like

 ```
 https://www.myportfolio.com/p?id=SH4RTM4N